-We’re guessing you’re in a search for an affordable watch that works excellently and lasts long and somehow, the names – Seiko 5 and Orient Bambino got thrown around.
-So, you’re here reading our comparison of the Sony 5 vs Orient Bambino to decide for yourself which one you should get.
+We’re guessing you’re in search of an affordable watch that works excellently and lasts long.
+And probably the names – Seiko 5 and Orient Bambino got thrown around.
+So, you’re here reading our comparison of the Seiko 5 vs Orient Bambino to decide for yourself which one you should get.

 Well, the truth is that the Seiko 5 and the Orient Bambino get thrown around in the same sphere a lot because of how similar they are.
-These watches are more similar than they are different and, oftentimes, serve in the same or similar situations, at least.
+These watches are more similar than they are different.
+And most times, they serve in similar situations.

 Hence, in the end, choosing between these two would be an entirely subjective matter.
 However, we are here to give you all the information to make the better choice of watch for you, and an intelligent one at that.

-If you won’t be able to stay through to the end of this somewhat long review, there’s a shorter version you can scan through to make a snappy decision.
+If you won’t be able to stay through to the end of this review, there’s a quick overview you can scan through to make a quick decision.
 Although we recommend reading the review to the end, you can always go through the comparison overview for those who can’t spare the time.

-Firstly, let’s talk size.
-Both watches are male wristwatches, so, naturally, they are quite large.
+Firstly, let’s talk about size.
+Both watches are male wristwatches, so they are quite large.
 However, the Orient Bambino wears slightly larger than the Seiko 5.
-If you’re getting the Orient Bambino, then make sure that your wrist is, at least, 7 inches or you might not like how it wears.
+If you’re getting the Orient Bambino, then make sure your wrist is at least 7 inches, or else you might not like how it wears.

-Another difference between these two is in their caliber, although the difference isn’t exactly overwhelming.
-Both use in-house calibers with automatic movement, but that of the Bambino is slightly better since it supports hacking and hand-winding while that of the Seiko 5 does not.
+Second, there is the caliber.
+Both use in-house calibers with automatic movement.
+However, that of the Bambino is slightly better since it supports hacking and hand-winding while that of the Seiko 5 does not.

 Finally, when it comes to style and design, these watches are quite different.
 The Orient Bambino seems to exude a more serious, formal vibe with its leather band.
 So, it’s quite difficult to pull off a casual look and still sport the Bambino.